Global warming

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

-The National Institute of Water and Atmospheric Research was set up by the New Zealand government to research sustainable use of natural resources like our air and water.
+The National Institute of Water and Atmospheric Research was set up by the New Zealand government to research sustainable uses of natural resources like our air and water.

-2. Look under the tab Climate research projects for Providing climate change advice to New Zealand regions and Developing National Climate Change Plan for New Zealand.
+Look under the Research heading for the link to Providing climate change advice to New Zealand regions.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.